 When intimacy starts to feel like an obligation or a demand, desire quickly fades.
 For many women, sexual satisfaction is deeply tied to feeling emotionally connected, safe, and wanted—not just needed for a physical release.
 Pressure creates anxiety and resentment, which are the opposite of what fosters arousal.
 The focus shifts from mutual pleasure to fulfilling a duty.
 True intimacy thrives on freedom and mutual interest, not on coercion.
 If you’re experiencing a dip in desire, exploring the root causes of low libido with a professional can provide clarity and solutions that don’t involve pressure.

-Neglecting Emotional Needs
+Mistake #2: Neglecting Her Emotional Needs

 A strong emotional connection is the bedrock of desire for many women.
 When day-to-day life takes over and partners stop tending to each other’s emotional worlds, a gap can form that no amount of physical touch can bridge.
 Feeling heard, understood, and supported are crucial enhancers for sexual interest.
 If conversations become purely logistical and emotional vulnerability disappears, the sense of being a team can erode.
 This emotional distance is a powerful inhibitor of desire.
 Nurturing your sexual health often starts with nurturing the emotional health of your relationship, making sure both partners feel seen and valued outside the bedroom.

-Taking the Relationship for Granted
+Mistake #3: Taking Her for Granted

 It’s easy to fall into a routine and assume your partner will always be there, but complacency is a quiet killer of passion.
 When the effort to woo, surprise, and appreciate one another stops, the spark can dim.
 Desire thrives on feeling special and prioritized.
 A relationship that runs on autopilot often lacks the novelty and attentiveness that fuel attraction.
 It’s important to remember that desire naturally ebbs and flows, especially through major life changes.
 Acknowledging this and actively working to keep the connection alive shows that you value both your partner and the relationship you’ve built together.
 Dr. Berman offers many services to help women feel their best through every stage of life.